SimonBrandner/TaskizerDesktop/README.md

 Taskizer Desktop is a desktop client for the the Taskizer App.
 Taskizer is task-management app.

+## Features

++ Nested tasks
++ Scheduling

+For the features that are coming visit section [Roadmap](#Roadmap).

 ## Warning

++ Taskizer is in pre-alpha development.
++ The roadmap may change at any point in time.
-You have to build the app on MacOS.
++ You have to build the app on MacOS.

 ## How to